Writing your PhD Personal Statement

 There's nobody else who knows you and your experiences as well as you do, so you are the best person to write your personal statement in order to present yourself in the best possible light.

-You may wish to ask yourself this question – could my personal statement apply equally to, say, my friend or my neighbour?
+You may wish to ask yourself: could my personal statement apply equally to, say, my friend or my neighbour?

 If the answer is "yes" then it is probably too general and you need to make it more specific and more personal.